 To prevent this, test any insights you’ve gained on a small scale first, before fully rolling out a strategy or tactic.
 This way, you can try new things, fail fast and discover the right approach more quickly.

-It’s an approach that convinced our London branch to introduce video to their LinkedIn content strategy.
-Video is important in the UK market, but they weren’t sure if it would work for them.
-So they produced a short, simple video whose primary purpose was to test the viability of the medium.
+It’s an approach that convinced us to introduce video to our LinkedIn content strategy.
+Video is hugely important in the UK market, but we weren’t sure it would work for us.
+So we produced a short, simple video whose primary purpose was to test the viability of the medium.

 The results were staggering: 16% more impressions than any other post that month.
-View rates were 29% higher than their average click-through rate.
-And they saw a significant spike in new followers and visits to their company page immediately afterwards.
+View rates were 29% higher than our average click-through rate.
+And we saw a significant spike in new followers and visits to our company page immediately afterwards.

-Having proven the concept, they could justify incorporating videos into their strategy and investing time and resources on them.
-And they could be sure this effort would yield rewards.
+Having proven the concept, we could justify incorporating videos into our strategy and spending time and resources on them.
+And we could be sure this effort would yield rewards.